-Upcoming engagements for the 2019/2020 season include Eugenia's NY Theater debut in "Four Seasons" with The Evening Crane at Access Theater and the World Premiere of Felix Jarrar's new opera, "Mother Goose".
-In the Spring, Eugenia joins the Academy of Opera Naples and will be a Young Artist with Teatro Grattacielo in NYC and with OperUs, an international organization based in Italy dedicated to the promotion of young opera talents.
-Eugenia also returns to the St. John's Concert Series in Philadelphia, for her third year as a guest soloist and sings with organizations such as Una Voz, Un Mundo, Eurasia Festival, Sing for Hope and Opera on Tap.
+Upcoming engagements for 2020 include Eugenia's role debut as Beppe in L'Amico Fritz with Teatro Grattacielo, a soloist engagement in Fairfield County Chorale's performance of Vivaldi's Gloria and performances with On Site Opera.
+This season Eugenia continues as a Young Artist with Teatro Grattacielo in NYC and with OperUs, an international organization based in Italy dedicated to the promotion of young opera talents.
+Eugenia also returns to the St. John's Concert Series in Philadelphia, for her third year as a guest soloist and sings with organizations such as Una Voz Un Mundo, Eurasia Festival, Barcelona Festival of Song, Sing for Hope and Opera on Tap.